QTrobot: therapists’ little helper, autistic kids’ big friend.

-It is estimated that worldwide 1 in 160 children has an Autism spectrum disorder and 1 in 68 is diagnosed with autism itself.
+It is estimated that worldwide one in 160 children has an Autism spectrum disorder and that one in 68 is diagnosed with autism itself.
 This estimate represents an average figure, and reported prevalence varies substantially across studies.
 Some well-controlled studies have, however, reported figures that are substantially higher.

 How can we help children with autism develop skills?

-LuxAI is an innovative startup specialized in disruptive robotic solutions for education and health-care.
-Their solution is QT, a humanoid robot with the size of a four years old child.
-QT is capable of generating a wide variety of facial expressions, body gestures and behaviors to engage people in social interactions.
+LuxAI is an innovative startup specialised in disruptive robotic solutions for education and health-care.
+Their solution is QT, a humanoid robot that has the size of a four year old child.
+QT is capable of generating a wide variety of facial expressions, body gestures and behaviours to engage people in social interactions.
 The disruptive AI-based software technology allows you to instantly learn how to use our robots and create new robot applications to meet the unique needs of each individual and application.

-Do you think that the solution of LuxAI can actively contribute to help learn children with autism the skills and interaction they need?
+With an inspiring event in the Knights’ Hall in The Hague on 24 April, we kicked off the joint development of shared purposes to take on global challenges.
+Do you think that the solution of LuxAI can actively contribute to our shared purpose of improving children's metal health and help learning children with autism the skills and interaction they need?

 Follow us on Twitter for the latest updates: twitter.com/ideasfromeurope